Collected sources and patterns will appear here. Add from search, explore, or the patterns library.

-Zig programming language and toolchain (compiler, standard library, build tooling) originally hosted on GitHub and now moved to Codeberg.
+Zig programming language (compiler, standard tooling, and associated ecosystem) now maintained under Codeberg.

 stars